 In order to reserve a specific location in the woods and have a place on the official map, art projects and theme camps must go through the Placement process.
 Anyone can bring art and camp without Placement, but only Placement can claim your spot before Firefly starts.
-If you are interested, please read the info below and then fill out the Placement application at the link at the bottom by June 1st.
-After that, you can send a representative to the to the Firefly site on Sunday June 18th and mark off your spot for the event.
+If you are interested, please read the info below and then fill out the Placement application at the link at the bottom by [Date TBD].
+After that, you can send a representative to the to the Firefly site on [Date TBD] and mark off your spot for the event.
 Please note that holding Placement on Sunday is new in recent years.

 Placement’s first priority is always to help camps and artists find the right space for their awesome projects!
 Here is what you need to know about this year’s Placement process and policies:

 Returning camps and art usually — but not necessarily — can use the space they had in the previous year.
 This is to help accommodate critical event infrastructure as well as make room for the event to grow and experiment new ways to use and organize the space.
 This may include ensuring that spots along the named paths have interactive spaces and art, and kitchens or personal tents are placed elsewhere.
 In general, the vast majority of projects will be able to use the same site.
 Projects unable to return to their previous spaces will be notified as soon as possible and we will try to identify and reserve new spots with an equal amount of space, access and level terrain.